Content from Using spreadsheet programs for data organization

 Keeping track of your analyses

-• create a new file or tab with your cleaned or analyzed data.
-Do not modify that original dataset, or you will never know where you started!
+• create a new file with your cleaned or analyzed data.
+Don’t modify the original dataset, or you will never know where you started!

 • keep track of the steps you took in your clean up or analysis.
-You should track these steps as a scientist would each step in an experiment.
-You can do this in another text file, or a good option is to create a new tab in your spreadsheet with your notes.
-This way the notes and data stay together.
-Be sure you’re saving your spreadsheet with a file format compatible with multiple tabs, if you do this!
+You should track these steps as you would any step in an experiment.
+We recommend that you do this in a plain text file stored in the same folder as the data file.

-This might be an example of a spreadsheet setup:
+This might be an example of the setup as you work:

 spreadsheet setup